mirenradia/AdvecSolve/readme.md

 # AdvecSolve

-A simple C++ code to solve the advection equation.
+A simple C++ code to solve the 1D advection equation.

+## Using the code

 ### Obtaining the code
-Clone this repository from GitHub in the usual way, for example
+Assuming you are already in the directory you want to place the code in, clone this repository from GitHub in the usual way, for example
 ```bash
 git clone https://github.com/mirenradia/AdvecSolve.git
 ```